 This blog post will be about sleep issues and what has helped me to sleep better.
 I know it well when you can’t fall asleep, you are anxious and worried about how bad will be the day ahead, you won’t be able to think clearly and you have low energy levels.
 In the past, I used to even take some pharmaceutical sleeping pills in moments of desperation.
 Now it is not an option for me anymore and I decided to share my ways as I navigated my way through sleepless nights.
 I struggled with insomnia and it got much better, even though I still might experience some sleepless nights.

-2 Main Reasons Why I Couldn’t Sleep
+2 Main Reasons Why You Can’t Sleep

 Falling asleep and having a good night’s sleep is connected with an inability to switch off my head (endless thoughts, problem-solving, to-do lists, creative ideas, and deadlines).